Black box behavioural modelling: Predicting human activity schedules with a deep conditional generative approach

-The NTS trip data is converted into schedules using PAM \citep{PAM}.
+The NTS trip data is converted into activity schedules using the Foundata\footnote{https://github.com/big-ucl/foundata} project.
 This process includes: \begin{inline} \item removing trips, and \item simplifying activity types to the set home, work, education, medical, escort, other, visit, and shop (8 types total). \end{inline} To remove trips, we extend the prior activity durations to include the following trip duration, such that activity start times are maintained.
-Figure ~\ref{fig:nts-examples} shows example extracted and processed activity sequences.
+Figure ~\ref{fig:nts-examples} shows examples of extracted and processed activity sequences.

-As per previous work by \cite{SELF}, two types of infeasibility (structural-zeros) are defined: \begin{inline} \item non-home-based infeasibility - not starting and/or ending at home, and \item consecutive activity infeasibility - two or more home, work or education activities happening consecutively \end{inline}.
-To establish this feasibility in the training set, we filter to exclude non-home-based schedules and consecutive home, work and education activities are combined into a single activity.
+We introduce two types of infeasible schedules: \begin{inline} \item non-home-based - not starting and/or ending at home, and \item consecutive activity - two or more home, work or education activities happening consecutively \end{inline}.
+To establish this feasibility in the training set, we filter to exclude non-home-based schedules.
+Consecutive home, work and education activities are combined into a single activities.